 Changes in groundwater and streamflow have important implications for management of wastewater, water, natural resources and habitat.
 The USGS study has provided information needed for science-based planning to address these issues.
 APCC will be working with partners to identify potential impacts of these changes and to develop coastal resilience measures.

-APCC’s partners include the USGS, Cape Cod Commission, The Nature Conservancy, Massachusetts Bays National Estuary Program, Barnstable County Coastal Resources Committee.
-Funding support is provided by grants from the Massachusetts Environmental Trust, the Massachusetts Department of Environmental Protection, The Nature Conservancy, the Cape Cod Five Cents Savings Bank, and by APCC member dues and donations.
+Partners include the U.S. Geological Survey, Cape Cod Commission, The Nature Conservancy, Massachusetts Bays National Estuary Program, and Barnstable County Coastal Resources Committee.
+Funding was provided by a grant from the Massachusetts Environmental Trust to APCC, the Massachusetts Department of Environmental Protection, The Nature Conservancy, the Cape Cod Five Cents Savings Bank, and from APCC member dues and donations.